 In a nutshell

 Telemak is a 2-channel preamp that allows to connect any kind of analog audio source to a DSLR camera like Canon EOS 5D Mark II or EOS 7D, often used as movie camera for cinema or tv features as for documentaries.
-Furthermore, Telemak allows any kind of analog audio source to be amplified for beeing recorded on any consumer audio device provided with mike input (Zoom H2, M-Audio Microtrack, Sony PCM-D50, etc.)
+Furthermore, Telemak allows any kind of analog audio source to be amplified for beeing recorded on any consumer audio device provided with microphone input (Zoom H2, M-Audio Microtrack, Sony PCM-D50, etc.)

 Telemak comes with:

-- Two balanced inputs mike preamps with 48 V Phanto, a low frequency cut filter (-3 dB@100 Hz, -12dB/oct.) and a +10 dB booster.
+- Two balanced inputs microphone preamps with 48 V Phanto, a low frequency cut filter (-3 dB@100 Hz, -12dB/oct.) and a +10 dB booster.
 The two output signals can be summed on both output.

 - A headphone amplifier with its own routing, which can be used as a low level line output (-12 dBu).